 The purpose of the SBA HUBZone program is to encourage investment, economic development, and employment growth in underutilized and distressed areas.
 FAR 19.1301.

 Three exclusive contract award tools exist for the government contracting officer to use to aid SBA HUBZone certified firms obtain federal contracts.

 - Price evaluation preferences in full and open competitions

-FAR includes a preference for competition between two or more firms over HUBZone sole source procurements.
+FAR includes a preference for competition between two or more firms over HUBZone government contracts sole source procurements.
 A process exists for SBA to appeal a contracting officer’s decision not to set aside an award to HUBZone small businesses.
 FAR 19.305

 SBA HUBZone Requirements

 To be eligible, a firm must meet four threshold HUBZone requirements.
 In general, the business must be: